webmeshproj/webmesh/doc/configuration.md

 Mesh Configurations:

+    --mesh.direct-peers        Comma separated list of peers to request direct edges to.
+                                   If the node is not allowed to create edges and data channels, the node will be unable to join.

     --mesh.grpc-port           (default: 8443)     GRPC advertise port.
     --mesh.join-address                            Address of a node to join.
     --mesh.join-as-voter       (default: false)    Join the cluster as a voter.
 Default behavior is to join as an observer.
     --mesh.join-timeout        (default: 1m0s)     Join timeout.
-    --mesh.key-rotation-interval    (default: 168h0m0s)    Interval to rotate WireGuard keys.
-Set this to 0 to disable key rotation.
     --mesh.max-join-retries    (default: 10)       Maximum number of join retries.
     --mesh.no-ipv4             (default: false)    Do not request IPv4 assignments when joining.
     --mesh.no-ipv6             (default: false)    Do not request IPv6 assignments when joining.

     --mesh.node-id    (default: <hostname>)    Store node ID.
 If not set, the ID comes from the following decision tree.
                                                1. If mTLS is enabled, the node ID is the CN of the client certificate.